decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 Once the action is created, you can activate it via the [Triggers](#triggers) component of that same item or of any other item.

-Use the **stop_animation** action to stop all animations by the item, both looping and non-looping.
+Use the **Stop Animation** action to stop all animations by the item, both looping and non-looping.

 {{< hint info >}}
 **💡 Tip**: To easily check the contents of a 3D model, to see what animations it includes and what they look like, a good tool is the [Babylon Sandbox](https://sandbox.babylonjs.com/).
 Just drag the 3D model file into the window.
 A dropdown with a list of its animations should appear on the bottom.